-- 5. Unless made confidential under subsection 1, the following economic development records and information are exempt: - a.
-Records and information pertaining to a prospective location of a business or industry, including the identity, nature, and location of the business or industry, when no previous public disclosure has been made by the business or industry of the interest or intent of the business or industry to locate in, relocate within, or expand within this state.
-This exemption does not include records pertaining to the application for permits or licenses necessary to do business or to expand business operations within this state, except as otherwise provided by law. - b.
+- b.
 Trade secrets and commercial or financial information received from a person, business, or industry that is interested in or is applying for or receiving financing or technical assistance, or other forms of business assistance. - 6.
-Unless made confidential under subsection 1 or made exempt under subsection 5, bids or proposals received by a public entity in response to a request for proposals by the public entity are exempt until such time all of the proposals have been received and opened by the public entity or until such time that all oral
+Unless made confidential under subsection 1 or made exempt under subsection 5, bids or proposals received by a public entity in response to a request for proposals by the public entity are exempt until such time all of the proposals have been received and opened by the public entity or until such time that all oral presentations regarding the proposals, if any, have been heard by the public entity.
+Records included with any bid or proposal naming and generally describing the entity submitting the proposal shall be open.

-1 presentations regarding the proposals, if any, have been heard by the public entity 2 Records included with any bid or proposal naming and generally describing the 3 entity submitting the proposal shall be open.
-4 SEC CTION 7.
-A new subsection to section 44-04-18.10 of the North Dakota Century 5 Code is created and enacted as follows: 6 Confidential records that are authorized by law to be disclosed to another entity 7 continue to be confidential in the possession of the receiving entity, except as 8 otherwise provided by law.
-9 SEC CTION 8.
+SECTION 7.
+A new subsection to section 44-04-18.10 of the North Dakota Century Code is created and enacted as follows:

+Confidential records that are authorized by law to be disclosed to another entity continue to be confidential in the possession of the receiving entity, except as otherwise provided by law.

+SECTION 8.
 AMENDMENT.
-Section 44-04-18.12 of the North Dakota Century Code is 10 amended and reenacted as follows: 11 44-0 04-18.12.
+Section 44-04-18.12 of the North Dakota Century Code is amended and reenacted as follows:

+44-04-18.12.
 Cooperative investigations and litigation.
-A record acquired under an 12 agreement between or involving by the office of attorney general from a governmental agency 13 in another j urisdiction and the attorney general or a nonpublic entity is confidential, except for 14 the purposes specified in the agreement, exempt if the attorney general determines: 15 1.
-The record is necessary to monitor or enforce compliance with a law or order or to 16 further a civil investigation or litigation by the state; 17 2.
-The record can be obtained only by agreeing to keep the record confidential; and 18 3.
-The record is treated as confidential or privileged by the provider of the records; 19 and 20 3.
-The provider of the records has not agreed to waive the privilege relating to or 21 confidentiality of the record.
-22 SECTION 9.
+A record acquired under an agreement between or involving by the office of attorney general from a governmental agency in another jurisdiction and the attorney general or a nonpublic entity is confidential, except for the purposes specified in the agreement, exempt if the attorney general determines:

+- 1. The record is necessary to monitor or enforce compliance with a law or order or to further a civil investigation or litigation by the state; - 2.
+The record can be obtained only by agreeing to keep the record confidential; and - 3.
+The record is treated as confidential or privileged by the provider of the records; and - 3.
+The provider of the records has not agreed to waive the privilege relating to or confidentiality of the record.

+SECTION 9.
 AMENDMENT.
-Section 44-04-19.1 of the North Dakota Century Code is 23 amended a amended and reenacted as follows: 24 44-(04-19.1.
-Open records and open meetings - Exemptions for attorney work 25 product, a ttorney consultation, and negotiation preparation.
-26 1.
-Attorney work product is exempt from section 44-04-18.
-Attorney work product 27 and copies thereof shall not be open to public inspection, examination, or copying 28 unless specifically made public by the public entity receiving such work product.
-29 2.
-Attorney consultation is exempt from section 44-04-19.
-That portion of a meeting 30 of a governing body during which an attorney consultation occurs may be closed 31 by the governing body under section 44-04-19.2.
+Section 44-04-19.1 of the North Dakota Century Code is amended and reenacted as follows:

+44-04-19.1.
+Open records and open meetings - Exemptions for attorney work product, attorney consultation, and negotiation preparation.